-Consider your dog's coat when buying.
+Consider your dog's coat.
 Some dog paw cleaners work best with short-haired dogs only, as long fur can get caught up in the bristles.
 If you have a long-haired pooch, you may need to shop around a little.

 Think about how regularly you'll use your dog paw cleaner.
 Do you go on long, muddy walks every day in the winter, or do you usually walk in drier areas?
 If you'll be using your dog paw cleaner daily, it's worth spending a little extra on a model that will last.

 Learn how to use your dog paw cleaner correctly.
 With the majority of models, you pour a little water inside, pop your dog's paw through the hole at the top, rotate the cup to clean the paw, and repeat the process for the other paws.